Identity pool of Microsoft Entra joined machine identity

 Get-AcctAzureADSecurityGroup -AccessToken <token> -GroupId <GroupUid> <!--NeedCopy-->

-To get security groups by group display name:
+To get security groups by group display the name:

 - Get the access token.